ShootingKing-AM/Obsidian_to_Anki_wiki/Troubleshooting.md

+# Obsidian Plugin Users

+If you're finding e.g. IDs not being added on some cards, check the console (ctrl-shift-i or cmd-shift-i to open) to see if the script logged any errors.

+# Python Script Users

 If the script itself is not able to run, try running `python3 {PATH_TO_SCRIPT}`.

 If you are unable to get `pip` to run, see this [user guide](https://pip.pypa.io/en/stable/user_guide/).